Fitbit Versa full review

 It’s also £50 or US$70 cheaper than the rather costly Ionic but boasts most of the same features, minus the built-in GPS on all models (and Fitbit Pay in the US) on the standard model.
 It effectively replaces the old Fitbit Blaze fitness watch, which is now discontinued.
 Read on for our comparisons of the Versa vs Ionic, Blaze and Apple Watch.

 Since the launch of the Versa (and the original publication of this review), Fitbit has announced a Lite Edition version of the Versa, priced at £149.99 or $159.95.
 This £50/$40 saving over the Versa means giving up a few features, some of which aren't deal-breakers (Fitbit Pay, for instance).
 There's no altimeter in the Lite Edition, so it won't count the number of floors you climb during the day.

 If you want to use the smartwatch for on-screen workouts or store music on the tracker then you'll need the full-powered Versa.
-If you can live without these features, the Versa Lite Edition will save you a chunk of change - although look out for Fitbit deals, which might bring the price pretty close anyway.
+If you can live without these features, the Versa Lite Edition will save you a chunk of change.
 Read our Fitbit Versa Lite Edition review for more details.